matter-labs/zksync-web-era-docs/docs/api/python/contract-interface.md

 ## Contract interfaces

-There is a set of system contract that helps with the interaction with zkSync 2.0 network.<br>
+There is a set of system contract that helps with the interaction with zkSync Era network.<br>
 The following are the contracts:

 * NonceHolder